-This comprehensive set of lessons and activities will introduce your students to the topics of land use and sustainability in regard to urbanization, agriculture, and forestry.
+This comprehensive set of sustainability lesson plans and activities will introduce your students to the topics of land use, urbanization, sustainable agriculture, and sustainable forestry.
 Human impacts on the environment are interwoven through each lesson to provide students with a good basis for any environmental science or APES course.
 A PowerPoint, guided notes, web-quests, doodle notes, activities, extension pages, and assessments are all included in this lesson.
 All student pages come in both PRINT and DIGITAL versions for efficient use in class or through distance learning.

 ➤PLEASE NOTE: This unit is also included in my FULL ENVIRONMENTAL SCIENCE CURRICULUM.